surftrips.co

 Frequently asked

-Sandy Key is a beach break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Sandy Key is a beach bottom, mellow beach break peaks with outside and mid-break sections, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Sandy Key